 Lonely Planet, the bible of backpackers and independent travelers, is done for me!
 A recent news item on my favorite podcast startled me: Lonely Planet has published its annual "Best in Travel" destinations 2024*.
 To mark Lonely Planet's 50th anniversary, the supposed 50 best travel destinations in the world were chosen for 2024.
 What annoyed me incredibly t was to hear that not a single German destination is on this list.
 But Nairobi has made it to number 1 of the cities!
 My first thought was: Who bribed the editors?
 Or were they all on drugs?
 To recommend a city where 60 % of the population live in slums as the best city break destination is, in my view, at least grossly negligent.
 Incidentally, I was in Nairobi for two days at the start of a Kenya safari in 2017, and I don't intend to check whether it has improved since then.

 It was a bitter disappointment for me that Lonely Planet completely ignored my home country of Germany - the country that has the most UNESCO World Heritage Sites (52!) after China and Italy and offers diverse landscapes from the North Sea to the Alps.
-I took this as an opportunity to take a closer look at the Lonely Planet Travel Guide Top destinations in Germany*, which I bought recently.
+I took this as an opportunity to take a closer look at the Lonely Planet Guide Book Top destinations in Germany*, which I bought recently.
 As a travel blogger for Germany, I wanted to know how Germany is viewed by foreign publishers and what they think are the most important travel destinations in our country.

 Why the Lonely Planet Guide "Top Destinations in Germany" is No Good